AyushBhxrdwaj/Simon-Says/README.md

-Based on your files, here's a generated README file for your Simon Says game project:

----

 # Simon Says Game 🎮

 A fun and interactive **Simon Says** game where players must remember and replicate sequences of button presses!
 Built using HTML, CSS, and JavaScript.